Updated: Mar 8

-I’d like to thank wonderful teachers, Thanissara and Kittisaro, for an inspiring one month retreat at Dharmagiri near Underberg, South Africa.
-We explored Theravada and Mahayana Buddhist practices, notably the four foundations of mindfulness and the Kuan Yin dharmas.
-It was a magical month and I offer this poem with a deep bow of appreciation.
-Lucy Draper-Clarke
+I first visited Dharmagiri Sacred Mountain Retreat, in the majestic Drakensburg mountains, in 2016 for a monthlong retreat.
+Through the guidance of wonderful teachers, Thanissara and Kittisaro, we explored Theravada and Mahayana Buddhist practices, notably the four foundations of mindfulness and the Kuan Yin dharmas.
+It was a magical month and I offered this poem with a deep bow of appreciation.

 Since then, Dharmagiri has become a leading retreat centre in South Africa in its commitment to bridge Eastern wisdom traditions with indigenous African contemplative and healing practices.
 This has been an area of my own research interest, and I am delighted to be returning in May 2023 to lead a retreat that brings together the still, silent practices from Buddhism, with movement-based contemplative practices that have long held communities together within Africa.
 The "Companions on the Path" retreat will be a wonderful chance for me to share Dharmagiri with others.